FPSRussia: Legal issues

-On March 29, 2013, Myers' Franklin County residence was searched by upwards of 40 members of the ATF alongside agents from the GBI.
+On March 29, 2013, Myers' Franklin County residence was searched by upwards of 40 members of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) alongside agents from the GBI.
 The investigators also searched Myers's father's nearby farm, a frequent filming location for FPSRussia.
 ATF spokesman Richard Coes said the justification for the search was "that [Myers] was using explosives and getting paid for it via YouTube."

-In August 2017, Myers' residence was again raided by ATF and GBI agents after Myers was alleged to have received 25 grams of butane hash oil through the mail.
+In August 2017, Myers' residence was again raided by ATF and GBI agents after Myers was alleged to have received 25-grams (0.88 oz) of butane hash oil through the mail.
 The Department of Justice prosecuted on the grounds that illegal drug possession while owning a firearm is a federal offense.
 Myers was arrested for felony possession of a controlled substance with intent to distribute and 50 of his weapons were confiscated under Section 922(g)(3) of the Gun Control Act of 1968, which prohibits illegal drug users from possessing firearms.
 He later pleaded guilty to Possession with Intent to Distribute Marijuana and Butane Hash Oil, with all other charges dismissed.

-On June 19, 2019, Myers was sentenced to two years' probation and 56 days in prison, which he served at Federal Correctional Institution, Talladega in 2019, as well as a fine in the amount of $7,500.
-Since his release from prison, Myers has spoken about the case on his YouTube podcast Painkiller Already.
+On June 19, 2019, Myers was sentenced to two years' probation and 56 days in prison, which he served at Federal Correctional Institution, Talladega, in 2019, as well as a fine in the amount of $7,500.
+Since his release from prison, Myers has spoken about the case on PKA.

-Other ventures

-In 2010, Myers co-founded the podcast Painkiller Already with YouTubers WoodysGamertag and WingsOfRedemption; the show is now hosted by Myers, WoodysGamertag and MurkaDurkah.